kismetwireless/kismet/docs/dev/datasource.md

 * "datarate": double-precision float representing a phy-specific data rate (optional)

 #### SUCCESS
 A simple boolean indicating success or failure of the relevant command.
+This value is padded to 4 bytes and is followed by the `uint32_t` sequence number of the command, if any, this success value applies to.

 Content:
 * A single byte (`uint8_t`) indicating success (non-zero) or failure (zero).
+* Three bytes of padding to align word boundaries
+* An unsigned 32 bit int (`uint32_t`) of the command sequence number this is acknowledging.

 ## Defining the driver:  Deriving from KisDatasource